top of page

 I've lived in Santa Fe since 2007 having moved here from Albany, New York.

-Four years ago, when I started a transition from full time commercial construction manager to full time woodworker, I had only made furniture for myself.
+Five years ago, when I started a transition from full time commercial construction manager to full time woodworker, I had only made furniture for myself.

 The only formal, institutional training, I've had should have led me to an American History professorship (another story).
 I've had no formal woodwork training.
-I was self-taught until I found YouTube which has provided all the woodworking instruction/technique for the last four years.
+I was self-taught until I found YouTube which has provided all the woodworking instruction/technique for the last five years.
 Of all the furniture I have made, these rocking chairs are the most challenging, time consuming and rewarding.

 Technique and design, influence and propensities: a story of entanglement.

 I have been influenced by many in how I make the chairs (technique) but I’ve always had a propensity for a particular design of the chairs.
 I have watched other woodworkers to learn how but I have gravitated to only a few designers with whom I identify.
 Initially, I was drawn to Sam Maloof's graceful creations.
-I'm still evolving the form and function which keeps providing the challenge, supports the effort and provides the reward.
+I'm still evolving the form and the technique which keeps providing the challenge, supports the effort and provides the reward.
 I make the chairs to my satisfaction and to my level of comfort.
 Many have influenced my technique but as for the evolving design, it's just me.

 In the shop, I'm absorbed for hours in the flow of design and execution challenges, pushing the limits of my skill and imagination.
 I make mistakes every day, sometimes, fortunate mistakes which influence design.
 I learn from these mistakes and learn even more, about how wood works, from their correction.
 I love making these chairs!
 I love the Shows and Art Festivals and the positive feedback.
 I love the challenge of combining contrasting hardwoods, and I love making changes (I think improvements) that enhance comfort and design.